revilowaldow/BITC/Sessions/2025/02 23 - Session 40.md

 Other sentient magic items:
 Axe fearsome - [[Mercy]], conjured by a weak sickly man Avenge those unjustly harmed, kind
-He was corrupted by the axe'
+He was corrupted by the axe's power